We make money from advertisers and affiliate partners. As an Amazon Associate I earn from qualifying purchases.

 Eliminate Distractions

 Some of you may have a door that you can close.
 I don’t.
 I have a wide-open loft space and my wife and I both work from home now.
-That means simple things like client calls, Zoom Meetings, or simply taking a break to watch TV while the other works is a constant challenge.
+That means simple things like client calls, Zoom meetings, or simply taking a break to watch TV while the other work is a constant challenge.

-Being able to close a door is an easy solution for most people but what we’ve done is invested in good, comfortable headphones to help eliminate noise.
+Being able to close a door is an easy solution for most people, but we’ve invested in good, comfortable headphones to help eliminate noise.
 The key here is that the headphones must be comfortable.
-Simple earbuds might be fine for walking on the beach but if you expect to wear headphones while listening to music all day then getting something like studio monitors may be the best option.
+Simple earbuds might be fine for walking on the beach, but if you expect to wear headphones while listening to music all day, then getting something like studio monitor headphones may be the best option with a closed back.
+These are designed to be comfortable when worn for hours at a time and tend to have fabulous sound quality while also blocking out external noise.

 Schedule Your Time To Work

 I have a bad habit of working 20-hours per day and not taking time to enjoy life.
-It’s a heck of a distraction and I love what I do.
-However, that isn’t being a good husband and since I love my wife very much, it is important to schedule family time too.
+It’s a heck of a distraction, and I love what I do.
+However, that isn’t being a good husband, and since I love my wife very much, it is important to schedule family time too.
+No matter how much she might want to help motivate me, the reality is that this is something that I need to do myself and in my own way.

 For us, that includes watching TV together as well as a weekly trip to the mountains where we can drink wine under an apple tree while enjoying fresh clean air.